GoogleCloudPlatform/community/tutorials/getting-started-on-gcp-with-terraform/index.md

 Congratulations, you can now point your browser to the instance’s ip address / port 5000 and see your server running!

 ## Cleaning up
 Now that you are finished with the tutorial you will likely want to tear down everything that was created so that you don’t incur any further costs.
-Thankfully Terraform will let you remove all the resources defined in the configuration file with `terraform destroy`:
+Thankfully, Terraform will let you remove all the resources defined in the configuration file with `terraform destroy`:

 ```
 terraform destroy